 Natural gas makes up a large proportion of energy usage in American homes—a little over 42% of residential properties, in fact!
 Still, the average person often has no idea what to do if they suspect a gas leak.
 Know the signs before time, and save yourself the stress later.

 Everyone recognizes the smell of gas, and most know what it means.
 That sulfuric, rotten egg smell is actually an additive called mercaptan, designed to attract your attention by standing out.

 If you detect this smell, there’s a good chance you have a gas leak, and you might even get an idea about what room or part of the room it is in, such as the kitchen or boiler room.

 A gas leak has a distinctive hiss, sometimes referred to as a roar.
 Check all your gas lines to locate the source if you hear this sound for a prolonged period.

 You got a gas leak if it comes from a pipe or a valve!
 However, be cautious and verify that it is not coming from another kind of appliance or something else in your home.

 Gas is invisible, but that doesn’t mean there aren’t signs around that point to a gas leak.
 It might not be easy to spot around your kitchen or bedroom, but it will become more apparent in outdoor environments.

 You may have a gas leak if you see unusual signatures of dead vegetation, dirt that has blown up from deep underground, or unexplained bubbling in water.

-Even if you detect none of these signs, a reaction might tell you that a gas leak does exist, whether in your home or outdoors.
+Even if you detect none of these signs, a reaction might tell you that a gas leak exists in your home or outdoors.
 The symptoms of exposure to natural gas include: